TomSpencerLondon/AWS-Deployment/README.md

 We have also seen how the Construct creates entries in AWS Systems Manager for the parameters that are related to the resources we have deployed.

+### Deploying a Service Stack with CDK
+We will now use the Service Construct to create a service on AWS ECS.